-WRITING & EDITING: Emily has been writing "novels" since she was five years old, beginning with Blacky, (about a black horse), and quickly followed by Blacky Out West, neither of which can be purchased on Amazon.com.
+Writing and editing: I've been writing "novels" since I was five years old, beginning with Blacky, (about a black horse), and quickly followed by Blacky Out West, neither of which can be purchased on Amazon.com.

-While waiting for that day to come, Emily has worked as Associate Director of Communications for the American Scientific Affiliation and as Web Editor for the daily blog of the BioLogos Foundation.
-Both organizations are committed to exploring how science and theology complement one another to increase our understanding of the world we live in and why we're here.
-As editor of ASA's God & Nature magazine, Emily works to stimulate "conversation beyond the origins controversy" with articles, interviews, poetry, and artwork from writers and scholars around the world.
+While waiting for that day to come, I have worked as Associate Director of Communications for the American Scientific Affiliation and as Web Editor for the daily blog of the BioLogos Foundation.
+Both organizations are committed to exploring how science and religion can complement one another to increase our understanding of the universe we live in and the purpose of our lives.
+As editor of ASA's God & Nature magazine, I strive to help stimulate conversation "beyond the controversy" in science and faith by publishing articles, interviews, poetry, and artwork from writers and scholars around the world.

-ETC: In her spare time Emily likes to read, run, write children's books about obscure scientific fields, and fall down while ice skating.
-Well, she prefers not to fall down but that's typically how it goes.
+Etc: In my spare time I like to read, run, write children's books about obscure scientific fields, and fall down while ice skating.
+Well, I prefer not to fall down but that's typically how it goes.